 From Hakata Station, take the JR Kamome Line to Saga Station.
 This ride takes around 40 minutes, depending on which train you take.
 From there, you will change to the JR Karastsu to Ouchi Station and follow the same directions as above.

 As legend has it, a famous monk did the first work

 The legend is that Kukai, the founder of Shingon, one of the two major sects of esoteric Buddhism, stopped here around the ninth century and inscribed the first carvings (which are no longer visible).

 The other 60 or so distinct images of various Buddhist deities are thought to have been carved in the 14th century.
 There are many old statues of the same deities prevalent throughout the site of interest.

 This site is much different from established temples or shrines.
-Not only are the images and statues fascinating, but the mystery of the place is a large part of its allure.
+It is not just the images and statues, but the mystery of the place that is a large part of its allure.

 *Some restrictions are currently in place at the site

 * The information on this page may be subject to change due to COVID-19.